Crystal clear pricing – Employment Tribunal Legal Fees

 Tim Copplestone is an employment lawyer within the firm’s sport sector with particular experience in providing business immigration advice.View profile >

-Kate Gardner is a Partner in the HR and Employment Team and Head of the Taunton office.View profile >
+Kate is a Partner in the HR and Employment Team in Taunton and acts for a wide range of employers throughout the South West region.View profile >

 Emma Hamnett is a partner in Clarke Willmott solicitors' Manchester Employment team specialising in all aspects of employment law.View profile >